42core-team/rush02-wiki/README.md

-# rush02-wiki
+# The official CORE wiki for the Rush02

-The wiki for the piscine rush02 subject
+great to see you here!
+But if you're here.. why don't you check [this](https://rickroll.it/rickroll.mp4) out.. it might help you.